viperleed/viperleed/doc/content/files/input/ivbeams.rst

 it will be ignored the second time.

-Since everything to the right of the first two columns is ignored, copying beams from the :ref:`BEAMLIST<beamlist>`  file will also work.
+Since everything to the right of the first two columns is ignored, copying beams from the :ref:`BEAMLIST` file will also work.
 For example, the following is a valid IVBEAMS file:

 ..  code-block:: none